ucbepic/docetl/docs/concepts/schemas.md

 # Schemas

-In docetl, schemas play an important role in defining the structure of output from LLM operations.
-Every LLM call in docetl is associated with an output schema, which specifies the expected format and types of the output data.
+In DocETL, schemas play an important role in defining the structure of output from LLM operations.
+Every LLM call in DocETL is associated with an output schema, which specifies the expected format and types of the output data.

 ## Overview

 - Schemas define the structure and types of output data from LLM operations.
 - They help ensure consistency and facilitate downstream processing.
-- docetl uses structured outputs or tool API to enforce these schemas.
+- DocETL uses structured outputs or tool API to enforce these schemas.

 !!! tip "Schema Simplicity"